cnag-aat/assembly_pipeline/README.md

 Once the 2 config files are produced, the pipeline can be launched using snakemake like this:

-``snakemake --notemp -j 999 --snakefile /scratch/project/devel/aateam/src/assembly_pipeline/bin/assembly_pipeline.smk --configfile assembly.config --is --cluster-conf assembly.spec --cluster "python3 /home/devel/jgomez/Snakemake-CNAG/sbatch-cnag.py {dependencies}" -np ``
+``snakemake --notemp -j 999 --snakefile assembly_pipeline.smk --configfile assembly.config --is --cluster-conf assembly.spec  -np ``

+If you are using an HPC cluster, please check how should you run snakemake to launch the jobs to the cluster.

 # How to provide input data: